vedidev/android-store/README.md

 ## android-store

+*SOOMLA's Store Module for Android*

+**June 20th, 2014**: v3.4.1 presents support for "Soomla Core" (which separates some objects common to ALL SOOMLA's modules).
+It also removed the usage of SOOM_SEC.
+[Getting Started](https://github.com/soomla/android-store#getting-started) has changed! see [CHANGELOG](changelog.md).

 **May 25th, 2014**: Amazon billing service is now our second billing service implementation.
 See [Billing Services](#whats-next-selecting-a-billing-service) for details.

 **April 1st, 2014**: We've added the option to refresh market items details from the IAB Service (default is Google Play).
-You can call 'refreshInventory(true)' from StoreController when you want and all your PurchasableItems that has a PurchaseType of PurchaseWithMarket will update the values of: MarketPrice, MarketTitle, MarketDescription. android-store automatically running the operation when you initialize StoreController.
+You can call 'refreshInventory(true)' from SoomlaStore when you want and all your PurchasableItems that has a PurchaseType of PurchaseWithMarket will update the values of: MarketPrice, MarketTitle, MarketDescription. android-store automatically running the operation when you initialize SoomlaStore.

-**March 26th, 2014**: We've split out Google Play to a plugin so we'll be able to add more billing providers to android-store.  http://blog.soom.la/2014/03/google-play-will-not-be-the-only-option-for-long.html

 The current virtual economy model is called **modelV3**.
 Want to learn more about it?
 Try these:
 * [Economy Model Objects](https://github.com/soomla/android-store/wiki/Economy-Model-Objects)
 * [Handling Store Operations](https://github.com/soomla/android-store/wiki/Handling-Store-Operations)

-android-store is an open code initiative as part of The SOOMLA Project.
-It is a Java API that simplifies Google Play's in-app purchasing API and compliments it with storage, security and event handling.
-The project also includes a sample app for reference.
+android-store is the Android flavor of SOOMLA's Store Module.

 Check out our [Wiki] (https://github.com/soomla/android-store/wiki) for more information about the project and how to use it better.

-## Getting Started (With sources)
+## Getting Started

 * Before doing anything, SOOMLA recommends that you go through [Android In-app Billing](http://developer.android.com/guide/google/play/billing/index.html) and [Amazon In App Purchasing](https://developer.amazon.com/public/apis/earn/in-app-purchasing).

-1. Clone android-store.
-Copy all files from android-store/SoomlaAndroidStore subfolders to their equivalent folders in your Android project:

- `git clone git@github.com:soomla/android-store.git`
+1. Add the jars from the [build](https://github.com/soomla/android-store/tree/master/build) folder to your project.

 2. Make the following changes to your AndroidManifest.xml: